 Offered through the Saul Zaentz Professional Learning Academy at the Harvard Graduate School of Education, the Certificate in Early Education Leadership (CEEL) is designed to provide leaders with the core knowledge, management skills, and tools necessary to build and advance high-quality early education across learning environments.
 CEEL consists of three carefully crafted series.
 Series 3 — Supporting Optimal Teaching and Learning Environments — focuses on helping leaders to understand and cultivate the competencies early educators need to be most effective in their work.
 Series 3 contains four Learn modules and one Plan and Apply module.
-Click here to receive updates and additional information about the certificate program.

 Each of the three series includes four instructional Learn modules that build participants’ core knowledge in key areas, including early learning and development, adult learning, and leadership and management.
 The fifth module is a Plan and Apply module designed to support participants as they map key learnings and to create and implement a plan tailored to their site and work.
 Participants may take the Learn modules in any order but must complete all four Learn modules in a series before they take the Plan and Apply module within that series.